 - Vacuum all the luggage, bags, etc. as well as the around the bags/luggage

 - Wash canisters and other transferring material that cannot be vacuumed

 - Wipe down hard surfaced items (laptops, TVs, etc.)

 Moving day from a college campus can be a tiring, frustrating experience, but these few extra steps are very much worth the effort.
-Bed bugs in your home are a sure way to ruin what should be an enjoyable summer with your child!
+Bed bugs in your home are a sure way to ruin what should be an enjoyable time with your child!
 If by some chance a bed bug infestation still occurs, or if you have any questions on bed bug prevention or management, don’t hesitate to call 262-797-4160 or contact us online.